 Crown Prince Mohammed bin Salam with President Ram Nath Kovind and Prime Minister Narendra Modi

-Specifically, he called on these countries to collectively urge the new government in the United States to not beomce a victim of the activities of extremist and anti-state actors and thereby affect world peace.
-Several organisations based of the US were cited as facilitators of this information war — Sikh Information Centre, Indo-American Muslim Council (IAMC), and the Islamic Circle of North America (ICNA).
-Pieter has the spearhead of these effots and managed by US-based Khalistani Bhajan Singh Bhinder alias Iqbal Choudhary.
+Specifically, he called on these countries to collectively urge the new government in the United States to not become a victim of the activities of extremist and anti-state actors and thereby affect world peace.
+Several organisations based in the US were cited as facilitators of this information war — Sikh Information Centre, Indo-American Muslim Council (IAMC), and the Islamic Circle of North America (ICNA).
+Pieter has the spearhead of these efforts and managed by US-based Khalistani Bhajan Singh Bhinder alias Iqbal Choudhary.
 The organisation “OFMI was purportedly set up for the cause of minorities in India – but had no Indian or even Indian-origin minority in it.”
-They targetted Indian-origin leaders like Tulsi Gabbard, Sri Preston Kulkarni, Ami Bera, Sonal Shah, Padma Kuppa, Raja Krishnamoorthi and several others.
+They targeted Indian-origin leaders like Tulsi Gabbard, Sri Preston Kulkarni, Ami Bera, Sonal Shah, Padma Kuppa, Raja Krishnamoorthi and several others.

 Prime Minister Narendra Modi receiving the King Abdulaziz sash from Saudi Arabia King Salman bin Abdulaziz Al Saud

-The First secretary of Permanent Mission of India to the UN, Pawan Kumar Badhe castigated Pakistan in the United Nations Human Rights Commission (UNHRC) accusing that country of the dubious distinction of hosting the largest number of terrorists proscribed by the United Nations and providing them pensions out of state funds.
-In its right to reply to a motion moved by Pakistan and the Organisation of Islamic Countries (OIC), India said that Pakistan is deliberately misusing the forum to spread a malicious propoganda to divert attention to its own serious violations of human rights.
-As an example, he said that Ahmed Omar Saeed Sheikh, the key suspect in the murder of the Wall Street Journal journalist, Daniel Pearl, was allowed to go scot free.
+The First Secretary of Permanent Mission of India to the UN, Pawan Kumar Badhe castigated Pakistan in the United Nations Human Rights Commission (UNHRC) accusing that country of the dubious distinction of hosting the largest number of terrorists proscribed by the United Nations and providing them pensions out of state funds.
+In its right to reply to a motion moved by Pakistan and the Organisation of Islamic Countries (OIC), India said that Pakistan is deliberately misusing the forum to spread malicious propaganda to divert attention to its serious violations of human rights.
+As an example, he said that Ahmed Omar Saeed Sheikh, the key suspect in the murder of the Wall Street Journal journalist, Daniel Pearl, was allowed to go scot-free.